floreo-labs/Java-Core-Curriculum/lessons/interfaces-abstract-1/ReadMe.md

 ![ puzzle pieces ]( https://github.com/joinpursuit/Pursuit-Core-Android/blob/master/lessons/interfaces-abstract-part2/img/puzzle_pieces.gif )

 <br />
-There are a number of situations in software engineering when it is important for disparate groups of programmers to agree to a "contract" that spells out how their software interacts.
-Each group should be able to write their code without any knowledge of how the other group's code is written.
-Generally speaking, interfaces are such contracts.
+There are a number of situations in software engineering when it is important for several groups of programmers working on a large scale application to agree to a "contract" that spells out how their software interacts. **Each group should be able to write their code without any knowledge of how the other group's code is written.** Generally speaking, interfaces in Java act as the contracts for your code.

 In the Java programming language, an interface is a reference type, similar to a class, that can contain only constants, method signatures, default methods, static methods, and nested types.
 Method bodies exist only for default methods and static methods.